SatyaGanesh07/Awesome-Choco-Sales-Analytics./README.md

 ***

-## Overview
+## About This Project

-The **Awesome Chocolate** Power BI dashboard delivers comprehensive insights into shipment performance, sales trends, cost efficiency, and profit optimization.
-This solution uses advanced DAX measures and dynamic date intelligence to provide precise KPIs, actionable insights, and executive-ready reporting tailored to the confectionery supply chain.
+Working on the Awesome Chocolate shipment and sales dashboard gave me the opportunity to combine strong data modeling skills with business insight.
+The goal?
+To equip the supply chain and sales teams with clear, timely, and actionable intelligence that helps them optimize performance and increase profitability.

+With thoughtfully designed DAX measures and an intuitive data model, this dashboard makes complex logistics and financial data easy to understand, fast to analyze, and simple to act upon.

 ***